Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Best Spray Tip Size for Shellac Primer

-When spraying cabinets, you don't want to be using an oversized tip, otherwise you're going to waste primer and produce excessive over-spray.
+When spraying cabinets, you don't want to be using an oversized tip, otherwise you're going to waste primer and blast clouds of over-spray everywhere.
 With my Graco 495 airless sprayer, I use a 210 tip, which produces a 4-inch spray fan.
 I use this size for the cabinet doors and the wall boxes.
 The size 310 is fine too.

 Spraying and Storing Primed Doors

 The way I prime doors is I spray and store them horizontally, using the Door Rack Painter system.
 I highly recommend this drying rack if you want to paint your cabinets fast.
-Without this system, you would have to wait for the wet side to fully before flipping the doors over to prime the other side, which takes forever.
+Without this system, you would have to wait for the wet side to fully dry before flipping the doors over to prime the other side.
 With this rack, you can spray both sides at once instead of waiting.
 The rack system I bought paid for itself the first cabinet project I used it on.

 I always spray two coats of white pigmented, shellac primer, on cabinet doors, lightly scuff sanding in between coats.
 The primer is dry enough for sanding in usually under one hour.
 This primer blocks everything except marker stains.
 I keep a spray can of oil primer handy to spot prime if necessary.